 If you have filed or are contemplating filing a complaint against your employer and are concerned about retaliation, proceed confidently with an experienced attorney.
 The employment lawyers at Noble Law are here to help you understand whether a whistleblower lawsuit is a right move and how you can protect yourself through the process.

-Noble Law serves clients in New York City and throughout North Carolina.
+Noble Law serves clients in South Carolina and throughout North Carolina.
 Call today to schedule a private consultation with our employment lawyers. .
 We listen.
 We hear you.
 We understand.

 The employment lawyers at The Noble Law have extensive experience in workplace discrimination.
 We listen.
 We hear you.
 We understand.
-We have offices conveniently situated in New York City, Charlotte, and Research Triangle Park to serve clients in NYC and around North Carolina.
+We have offices conveniently situated in Mt.
+Pleasant, Charlotte, and Research Triangle Park to serve clients in South Carolina and around North Carolina.
 Call today to discuss your claim for free.

 The Noble Law – Employment Attorneys

 You have the right to a safe workplace free of discrimination, including pregnancy discrimination.
 If you are being discriminated against or harassed in your workplace, an employment attorney at The Noble Law may be able to help.
-We provide clients with legal counsel and representation in North Carolina and New York City.
+We provide clients with legal counsel and representation in North Carolina and South Carolina.
 Contact us today to schedule a consultation with one of our experienced employment law attorneys.